Traffic Light Offences | Running A Red Light

 If you already have 9 or more active penalty points upon your driving licence, an additional 3 points for a Traffic Light Offence will result in a Totting Up Driving Ban which is also referred to as a Penalty Points Disqualification, because you will have accumulated 12 or more penalty points upon your driving licence.

-In such circumstances, expert legal advice should be sought as soon as possible from one of our motoring offence solicitors by calling 0345 222 9955, alternatively you can complete our Contact Form and one of our solicitors will call you back to provide Free Telephone Legal Advice.
+In such circumstances, expert legal advice should be sought as soon as possible from one of our motoring offence solicitors by calling 0330 818 9837, alternatively you can complete our Contact Form and one of our members of staff will call you back for a no obligation assessment.

 Exceptional Hardship Application